 Buying a new house requires planning and is a challenge for most individuals, regardless of his or her financial status.
 Just getting through the process can feel like an accomplishment in itself.
 Buying a property is not only financially rewarding but it can be very emotional.
 I’m told every real estate transaction is a little different, with unique challenges and problems to fix, but certain things seem to be universal.
 Here are the experiences that I gathered when I bought my first home in Austin, Texas.
 If you are still looking for more options, then you should visit here to look at other homes so you learn more about homes for sale in south carolina that are available for you and your family.

 - The first and most important thing that I learned very early in the process is that I couldn’t go at it alone.
 Its a time consuming process and I needed help.
 I began searching for and interviewing a number of Austin realtors in order to have someone guide me in the process.
 A realtor may not seem like a necessity but in reality they provide a ton of insight and information as well a sounding board to bounce ideas off of.
-Besides the selling agent pays for the buyers agent’s commission, so if you are buying a home – the realtor’s expense is covered by the agent of the house you are buying.
+Besides the selling agent pays for the buyers agent’s 1% Listing Commission, so if you are buying a home – the realtor’s expense is covered by the agent of the house you are buying.

 - Take the realtors advice, but complete a thorough search on your own.
 Most realtor websites provide free access to the MLS (Multiple Listing Service) for their area.
 Get on that site and search everything in your price range.
 Quite often there are areas and features that you didn’t initially consider which you may find attractive.
 The realtor is there to assist you in finding your dream home but they can’t change your mind or decide what is important for you.
 And in a hot market, you need to be able to react quickly when a property hits the market.
 The great deals and homes in the most coveted communities usually sell in a few days.